Topological superconductivity in quasicrystals: Model

-\emph{Model}--In this Letter, we focus on 2D Penrose and Ammann-Beenker quasicrystals as illustrated in Figs.~\ref{fig:crystall}(a) and (b).
+We focus on 2D Penrose and AB quasicrystals as illustrated in Figs.~\ref{fig:crystall}(a) and \ref{fig:crystall}(b).
 Our results can be generalized readily for other types of 2D quasicrystals.
-We generalize the the tight-binding model \cite{PhysRevLett.103.020401,PhysRevB.82.134521} for a quasicrystal:
+We generalize the tight-binding model \cite{PhysRevLett.103.020401,PhysRevB.82.134521} for a quasicrystal: